 An experienced choral conductor and composer, he founded the English Arts Chorale, based in Reigate, over thirty years ago, is Artistic Director of the Reigate Festival and has been involved in conducting both the London Opera Players and Opera Brava.
 He runs very successful choral workshops and gives private lessons in singing and piano.
 He has worked with choirs and singing groups at all levels from fully professional to complete beginners and of all ages from 7 to 70.

-He is also an orchestral conductor and has conducted many nationally known orchestras including the Philharmonia Orchestra, the Royal Philharmonic, the English Chamber Orchestra, and the London Mozart Players at venues including The Barbican and the South Bank Centre, working with distinguished soloists both vocal and instrumental.
+He is also an orchestral conductor and has conducted many nationally known orchestras including the Suffolk Philharmonia, the Royal Philharmonic, the English Chamber Orchestra, and the London Mozart Players at venues including The Barbican and the South Bank Centre, working with distinguished soloists both vocal and instrumental.
 He was for four years a musical director for BBC Radio, composing, arranging and directing recordings and broadcasts including The Daily Service and Sunday Half Hour.
 Recently he has become known for his determined effort as the founding conductor of the new Suffolk Philharmonic Orchestra, which gave its first concert in St Edmundsbury Cathedral on May 23rd 2012 to wide acclaim.
 Several of our choir members are also involved with the Suffolk Philharmonic and information about their work can be found by clicking here.

 As well as conducting the Eye Bach Choir, he is Artistic director of The English Arts Chorale and the Reigate Summer Festival, and formerly Conductor of Stowmarket Chorale and formerly Head of Music at Colchester Royal Grammar School.